The Most Vulnerable Software in 2016 (and Why Updates Are Fundamental)

 - The existence of a flaw in the software

-- The possibility of the attacker to gain access to the flaw
+- The possibility of the attacker gaining access to the flaw

 - The ability of the attacker to exploit that flaw or weakness, through tools or by using certain techniques.